artsy/hokusai/README.md

 ## Distributing Hokusai

-Merges to master automatically distribute Pyinstaller versions for beta testing at https://artsy-provisioning-public.s3.amazonaws.com/hokusai/hokusai-beta-Darwin-x86_64 and https://artsy-provisioning-public.s3.amazonaws.com/hokusai/hokusai-beta-Linux-x86_64 respectively.
+Merges to main automatically distribute Pyinstaller versions for beta testing at https://artsy-provisioning-public.s3.amazonaws.com/hokusai/hokusai-beta-Darwin-x86_64 and https://artsy-provisioning-public.s3.amazonaws.com/hokusai/hokusai-beta-Linux-x86_64 respectively.

-To create a new release, bump the version by editing the `./hokusai VERSION` file, create an entry in CHANGELOG.md and open a PR from `master` to the `release` branch of this repo.
+To create a new release, bump the version by editing the `./hokusai VERSION` file, create an entry in CHANGELOG.md and open a PR from `main` to the `release` branch of this repo.

 ## The Name